Burnout &

 How do I know if what I’m experiencing is burnout?

-Burnout often shows up as persistent exhaustion, irritability, a drop in motivation, trouble concentrating, or feeling emotionally flat or overwhelmed.
-You might be functioning well on the outside while feeling depleted on the inside.
-If rest is no longer helping, or work is affecting your mood, sleep, or relationships, therapy can help you understand what is driving the strain and what needs to change.
+Burnout often shows up as persistent exhaustion, irritability, reduced motivation, difficulty concentrating, or emotional flatness.
+You may appear functional on the outside while feeling depleted internally.
+If rest is no longer helping, or work is affecting your mood, sleep, or relationships, therapy can help clarify what is driving the strain and what needs to change.

 Is therapy helpful if I’m unsure whether the problem is burnout, anxiety, or something else?